Sessions may not recall, but claims he hasn't lied

 **Want FOX News Halftime Report in your inbox every day?
 Sign up here.**

-On the roster: Sessions may not recall, but claims he hasn’t lied - Senate GOP consider ObamaCare repeal in tax bill - McConnell consults Trump, Pence about Moore - Itsy, bitsy, lime green mankini
+On the roster: Sessions may not recall, but claims he hasn’t lied - Senate GOP include ObamaCare repeal in tax bill - McConnell consults Trump, Pence about Moore - Itsy, bitsy, lime green mankini

 SESSIONS MAY NOT RECALL, BUT CLAIMS HE HASN’T LIED